FlamingFlameBlade/Heythere/README.md

 Install Android Studios (https://developer.android.com/studio) and Git (https://git-scm.com/downloads) and complete the following:
 ```
-1. Install Android Studios
-2. Open Android Studios.
+1. Open Android Studios.
-3. Click get from VCS.
+2. Click get from VCS.
-4. Paste the URL of the repository.
+3. Paste the URL of the repository.
-5. Click Clone.
+4. Click Clone.
 ```